City of Love Venice is one of the most picturesque cities in Italy. Beautiful floating stone palaces surrounded by an ancient network of canals.

-In 2020, there were about 258,685 people living in greater Venice or the Comune di Venezia, of which about 55,000 live in the historic island city of Venice (centro storico) and the rest on the mainland (terraferma).
+In 2020, there were about 258,685 people living in greater Venice or the Comune di Venezia, of which about 55,000 lived in the historic island city of Venice (Centro Storico) and the rest on the mainland (Terraferma).
 Together with the cities of Padua and Treviso, Venice is included in the Padua-Treviso-Venice Metropolitan Area (PATREVE), which is considered a statistical metropolitan area with a total population of 2.6 million.
 City of Love Venice

 The romantic city of Venice is located in the Veneto region of Italy — one of the northernmost states.
 This ancient and historically important city was originally built on 100 small islands in the Adriatic Sea.
 Instead of roads, Venice relies on a series of waterways and canals.

 What is Venice famous for?

 One of the most famous areas of the city is the world-famous Grand Canal, which was the main center of the Renaissance.
 Another unmistakable area is the central square in Venice, called Piazza San Marco.
 Here you will find a series of Byzantine mosaics, the Campanile Bell, and of course the breathtaking St. Mark’s Basilica.
 City of Love Venice